Release Notes

 Type Utilities

 TypeScript ships utility types like Omit or Pick that reshape types.
 They can also be useful when testing types.
-If you are testing types of expressions, use the omit() or pick() type utilities to have same results.
+If you are testing types of expressions, use the omit() or pick() type utilities to get the same results.

 The utilities only reshape types.
 At runtime they return the same object that was passed as an argument.